This post may contain affiliate links so I earn a commission. Please read my disclosure for more info.

-Why Would You Eat an Avocado?
+Why Would You Eat An Avocado?

 We have all heard of the health benefits that come with eating avocados.
-But why do we actually crave them?
-There are a number of reasons that make them so desirable.
+But why do we crave them?
+Several reasons make them so desirable.

 There is also a compound in avocados called oleic acid which stimulates the release of hormones in your brain that make you feel good and happy, relieving stress and anxiety.

 So next time you are craving an avocado – go ahead and indulge!
 They will provide you with all the nutrients you need to keep your body happy and healthy!

-What are the Health Benefits of Eating an Avocado?
+What Are The Health Benefits Of Eating An Avocado?